defold/extender/README.md

       $ git push origin --tags
   1. Create a release on github: Name: <date>, use the new tag, write an informative description of the relevant changes

+#### Releasing Stage Server

-  1. Run `./server/scripts/publish.sh`
+  1. Run `./server/scripts/publish-stage.sh`

 This will create a new task definition on AWS ECS and update the service to run this new version.
 The new version will be rolled out without any downtime of the service.

+The target server is https://build-stage.defold.com

+#### Releasing Live Server

+  1. Run `./server/scripts/publish-prod.sh`

+The target server is https://build.defold.com (i.e. the live server!)

 ### Common issues